Capri205/OBWizardFun/README.md

 WRATHWARDEN - Not one, but FOUR Wardens are on to you!<br>
 BATTYBATS - So annoying!<br>
 DANCING ENTITY - Mischievous little devils!<br>

+Omit any spaces in the spell name to cast with the /cast <spell> <player> command.<br>
+So, /cast RABIDWOLVES bob_builder - will cast the Rabid Wolves spell on bob.

 Compiled for 1.19, and compiled with Java 17.